opensource-matrix/octopi/README.md

 ```

 # Contributing
 **Hey!**  Thanks for taking the time to contribute!
-If you think there is an error, feel free to report it via a `pull request`.
+If you think there is an error, feel free to report it via a `pull request` or issue.